zenml-io/zenml/docs/book/cloud-guide/gcp/gcp_guide.md

 ---
-description: How to set up all the GCP resources needed for a complete cloud stack
+description: How to set up a minimal stack on Google Cloud Platform (GCP)
 ---

 # GCP Setup Guide